-The DSL will:
+The DSL is expected to:

-- ensure they are appropriately trained to carry out the role; - ensure academy procedures are followed and adhered to with regard to reporting concerns about a child; - promote the process within the academy to be followed to report any concerns regarding a child; - ensure an open and efficient route for staff to report concerns to them of any sort and to have their concerns taken seriously; - consider whether concerns need to be referred to Local Authority Children's Services, the Channel Programme where there is a radicalisation concern or the police as required; - assist with providing information to the Disclosure and Barring Service as necessary; - act as a source of support, advice and expertise for all staff; - act as point of contact with all safeguarding partners; - liaise with the Principal regarding any complex and/or high profile concerns; - ensure the requirement for children to have an Appropriate Adult is observed where necessary; - assist the case manager in collating information for LADO referrals where this relates to ensuring the safety and wellbeing of any children involved; - liaise with all relevant staff on matters of safeguarding and welfare when assessing concerns to ensure childrens needs are considered holistically; - liaise with the mental health lead where safeguarding concerns are linked to mental health; - promote supportive engagement with parents/carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - work with the Prinicpal and relevant strategic leads to promote educational outcomes and identifying the impact of any welfare, safeguarding and child protection issues may have on attendance, engagement and achievement;
+- ensure academy procedures are followed and adhered to with regard to reporting concerns about a child; - promote the process within the academy to be followed to report any concerns regarding a child; - act as a source of support, advice and expertise for all staff; - act as a point of contact with all safeguarding partners; - liaise with the Principal to ensure they have an overview of safeguarding concerns especially high profile and/or complex concerns; - be aware of the requirement for children to have access to an Appropriate Adult; - assist the Principal (or case manager) in collating information regarding child protection concerns in cases which involve an allegation of concern regarding a staff member: - liaise with all relevant staff on matters of safeguarding and welfare when assessing concerns to ensure children's needs are considered holistically; - liaise with the mental health and attendance leads where safeguarding concerns are linked to mental health or attendance concerns; - promote supportive engagement with parents/carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances: - work with the Principal and relevant strategic leads to promote educational outcomes and identify the impact any welfare, safeguarding and child protection issues may have on attendance, engagement and achievement including ensuring staff are aware of children who have or have had a social worker.
+In addition to this the DSL should also understand the academic progress and attainment of any children with current or previous social care involvement and maintain a culture or high aspirations for this cohort of pupils.